chihaoyo/a-new-way/text.md

 One particular type of institution where this phenomenon is easily visible is the financial institutions, operated on the basis of the modern money mechanics.
 We simply do not question  the existence of these powerful institution.
 Money is such an essential existence to our day lives, our past, present, and future relies on money.
 However, money nowadays is created out of debt due to the worldwide adoption of the fractional reserve banking system.
 Maurizio Lazzarato speaks in his essay _The Making of the Indebted Man_ that "every man is born indebted."
 This leaves us no choice except to participate in the society as is as soon as we can to repay that debt.
 To question such existing society is a luxury that most of us simply cannot afford to have.

-Once something is taken for granted, it gains a life of its own, evolving without control.
+Once something is taken for granted, it gains a life of its own, evolving unnoticed, uncontrolled.
 Each of these systems that forms our society has, since before any of us alive on earth was born, grown to such complexity that it is just too intimidating for any one of us to try to tackle on his own, even if they want to.
 These systems also influence each other.
 They are indeed interconnected.
 The way each of them operate is both the cause and consequence of the operations of the others.
 They have become so overwhelmingly big and pervasive that we as individuals cannot anymore understand, let alone control, these of our own collective creation.

 To crack these systems, we have disciplines in academia to study them, adopting scientific approach, the legitimate way of studying any phenomenon in the universe.
 Hypotheses and theories are produced by researchers and scholars in academia.
 By nature of the academia, it discloses its finding without judgment.
 It avoids being political.
 This way, the so called, if ever existed, neutrality of academia can be preserved, while if it is or not beneficial for the society remains highly questionable.